opatiny/octanis-internship-workbook/docs/mechanics/fusion360/fusionCheatSheet.md

 - chose the extension you want (STEP)
 - click save

+### Rendering

+When you are working on an assembly of components, you can switch to the **Render workspace** and then click on the Render button (teapot) chose the parameters you want and click render.
+After approximately 10 min (for easy things) you can click on your rendering and export it as an image.

 ## Realize technical drawings

 - click File -> New Drawing from Design